 In one study, 1 participants were asked whether they owned a full fursuit (defined as including a head, paws, torso and tail, where applicable), a partial fursuit (defined as owning at least two or three of the above items), or owned furry paraphernalia (ears, tail, paws, clothes, buttons, etc.).
 Specifically, they were asked, for each item, whether they owned it, did not yet own it (but intended to), did not own it, did not own it and probably would never own it, or whether they did not own it and did not want to own it.
 The results are displayed in the figures below.

 The results indicate that only about 10-15% of furries actually owns a fursuit (though the results also indicate that far more—nearly 50%—are interested in acquiring one).
 Additionally, only about 25% of furries owns a partial fursuit (with many more interested in owning a partial fursuit in the future).
 The data therefore dispel the common misconception that furries are all fursuiters.

-The figure above also reveals that while most furries do not own a fursuit, most furries do, however, own wearable indicators of their furry identity.2 In a subsequent study, we assessed the popularity of specific pieces of furry paraphernalia.3 The most popular (and among most frequently worn) accoutrements were tails, though it’s worth noting that, even then, fewer than half of furries owned one.
+While most furries do not own a fursuit, the figure above indicates that most furries do, however, own wearable indicators of their furry identity.
+3 In a subsequent study, we assessed the popularity of specific pieces of furry paraphernalia.4 The most popular (and among most frequently worn) accoutrements were tails, though it’s worth noting that, even then, fewer than half of furries owned one.
 Those who owned fursuits wore them regularly (e.g., at conventions/events), which is consistent with the cost and resources required to acquire or create a fursuit.